abdul-irfan-k/Saral-Tech-Assignment/README.md

 - Real-time updates using Socket.IO
 - State management with Redux
 - Clean Architecture Project Structure for backend
+- Used Mongodb Database
+- Used Redis Database for caching
+  \_ Used express-validator for the request validation

 ## Technologies Used